Dorsal raphe nucleus

-An increased number of cells in the lateral aspects of the dorsal raphe is characteristic of humans and other primates.

-Serotonin
+Anatomy

+Efferents

+The DRN issues serotonergic efferents to the hippocampal formation, limbic lobe, and amygdala (these efferents are involved in regulation of memory processing).

+Neurophysiology

+Serotonergic neurotransmission

 The dorsal raphe is the largest serotonergic nucleus and provides a substantial proportion of the serotonin innervation to the forebrain.

 Serotonergic neurons are found throughout the dorsal raphe nucleus and tend to be larger than other cells.
 A substantial population of cells synthesizing substance P are found in the rostral aspects, many of these co-express serotonin and substance P. There is also a population of catecholamine synthesizing neurons in the rostral dorsal raphe, and these cells appear to be relatively large.

 The dorsal raphe nucleus is rich in pre-synaptic serotonin 5-HT1A autoreceptors, and it's believed that the action of the selective serotonin reuptake inhibitors (SSRIs) in this region is responsible for the latency of their antidepressant effect.